ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsGeometry.md

 of those tools, you can use this tool to warp them.

 !!! info "Video"
     See how it works in this [video (Model Change)](https://www.youtube.com/watch?v=3V0RUjhqewY&t=7m14s).
-For the options, the video recommends *matrix*, but lately is has shown that most of the time *Wrap Deformer* is the best option, even if topology is the same.
+    For the options, the video recommends *matrix*, but lately is has shown that most of the time **Wrap Deformer** is the best option, even if topology is the same.
-    **The first part of this video is very outdated**, we now use the Pose Editor instead of those python functions!
+    **The first part of this video is outdated!**.
+We now use the Pose Editor instead of those python functions.

 ## Warp Secondary Poses